precice/community-training/fsi-workflow/05_FSI/tasks.md

 - Open the file `system/changeDictionaryDict`.
 - In the `boundaryField` dictionary entry, replace `PATCH` with `naca2312` and `TYPE` with `movingWallVelocity`.

-We will update the `0.orig/U` file automatically before running the coupled simulation (see how in `Allrun.pre`).
+We will update the `0.orig/U` file automatically before running the coupled simulation (see how in `prepare.sh`).

 ### Simulation control